Dovlek/NWP-Wordle/README.md

 ### Prerequisites

-- Windows operating system (cross-platform support in the future)
+- Windows operating system
-- No additional dependencies required for the executable
+- Executable must be run in the same directory as the Resources folder

 ### Installation